sageserpent-open/modest-proposal/README.md

    of a fuel rod and then dissolve it separately in a bid to separate pure U-233, which would be a prelude to making a weapon.
 The only way to get dissolution is to mix in ordinary U-238 from the spent fuel; reprocessing treats U-238 and U-233 the same way, so the fissile U-233, while concentrated, isn't concentrated enough to be usable in a weapon.

+2. *Q*: Why the uncertainty? *A*: A 'conventional' breeder reactor (to be quite specific, a 'fast breeder reactor') works with a core that accumulates the plutonium bred in the radial and axial blanket regions; the entire core and blanket is reprocessed, and the separated plutonium is blended with a portion of the depleted uranium to make a fresh core.
+Meanwhile, the blanket regions are reconstituted from just depleted uranium, with some topping up from the external supply of depleted uranium (remember the 'glorified spoil heap' from before).
+So the flow of both uranium is inward to the reactor's operation, and plutonium stays with the reactor for its life, unless there is an excess of bred plutonium.

+   Things are different with our special reactor, because while it is a fast breeder reactor, both uranium and a little plutonium from spent nuclear fuel move into reactor operations and then the accumulated uranium and remaining bred plutonium move back out after the third round of reprocessing.
+All the fissile isotopes in the reactor, be they in the core, axial blanket or radial blanket are in a cycle of shuffling and will exit the reactor to go back to the external fleet.

+   This means that breeding has to be more effective to compensate for the eventual loss of the fissile isotopes in the shuffle cycle.
+This approach is also taken with 'breed-and-burn' concepts where depleted uranium is shuffled into a reactor so that it initially breeds plutonium, then burns that plutonium down prior to final discharge from the reactor.
+That approach only does shuffling, so the fuel rods have to stay in the reactor for a very long time to build up enough fissile isotopes of plutonium - and that places a heavy demand on the cladding integrity.
+The nature of the fuel also has to be optimised for breeding - it turns out that UO2 might not cut it in this approach, it can't breed that effectively.

+   The approach here is a hybrid between the conventional and the breed-and-burn approach.
+By doing reprocessing and refabrication, the demands on the cladding and fuel should be easier to meet as any individual fuel rod doesn't have to undergo the entire shuffle cycle.
+By only separating out one fertile isotope, Th-232, we gain same enrichment over and above that from breeding alone in the first and second round of reprocessing, which hopefully gives UO2 a chance to compete.
+But there are qualitative notions - hence this project.